 - Alternative Hypothesis (Ha): η ≠ η0

-It is an alternative test of one sample t-test when the distribution of the data is non-normal.
-It is more powerful than one sample sign test but it assumes the distribution of the data is symmetric.
+It is an alternative test of one sample t-test when the data distribution is non-normal.
+It is more powerful than one sample sign test, but it assumes the data distribution is symmetric.

 One Sample Wilcoxon Test Assumptions